WilhenAlbertoHM/Deep-Learning-Projects/README.md

 # Deep-Learning-Projects

 ## Overview
 A collection of Deep Learning projects made with TensorFlow, from `Build Deep Learning Models with TensorFlow` Skill Path from Codecademy.
-These projects cover the basics of neural networks, ranging from simple linear regression neural networks to convolutional neural networks.
+These projects cover the basics of neural networks, ranging from simple linear regression to convolutional neural networks.

 ## Projects
 * CNN X-Rays Lung Prediction: A deep learning model to predict lung conditions and abnormalities from chest X-ray images.